Normalization of Deviance: The Pathway to Disaster

 When Deviance Leads to Disaster

 On February 1, 2003, the Space Shuttle Columbia disintegrated while re-entering Earth’s atmosphere at 10,000 miles per hour, killing all seven astronauts.
-A $4 billion spacecraft was destroyed, spreading debris over 2,000 square miles and grounding NASA’s shuttle program for 2½ years.
+A $4 billion spacecraft was destroyed, spreading debris over 2,000 square miles and grounding NASA’s shuttle program for over two years.
 The root cause: Normalization of Deviance.
-Insulating foam strikes were tolerated despite NASA’s clear specifications that no debris should come from the external tank on the launch pad or during ascent.
-After 113 missions, foam shedding and damage to thermal protection tiles became acceptable as routine, but a critical foam strike during Columbia’s mission fatally damaged its heat shields.
+Insulating foam strikes from the external fuel tank were tolerated despite NASA’s clear specifications that no debris should emanate from the external tank on the launch or during ascent.
+However, in 79 missions where photographic evidence was available, 65 showed insulation debris from the external fuel tank coming loose and striking the Space Shuttle.
+Therefore, the NASA standard of no material emanating from the fuel tank was normalized to the point where it became acceptable to have foam strikes.

 Investigations into both shuttle accidents revealed deep-seated cultural issues at NASA that drove this behavior: